WRITER | DIRECTOR | PRODUCER | CREATIVE DIRECTOR | RETIRED COMEDIAN

 That same summer, I became obsessed with Broad City.
 It was the first time I’d seen a show about women that didn’t revolve around their sex lives.
 It was revolutionary to me, watching Abbi and Ilana smoke weed and act like idiots on TV.
 I loved it.
 I found out that Abbi and Ilana had started their careers at the Upright Citizens Brigade (UCB), so I moved to New York in the fall of 2016 and began classes at the infamous improv school.
 To be honest, I was never that great at improv.
 But I fell in love with being on stage.
 I transitioned to stand-up and began grinding in the alt-comedy scene in Brooklyn.

 That same year, I started working as a Production Assistant on New York based TV shows and indie films.
 On set, I soaked up everything I could about TV and Film.
 It was my real-life film school.
-But after about a year and a half, I realized that if I wanted to become a filmmaker, I needed to produce and direct my own work.
+But after about two years on set, I realized that if I wanted to become a filmmaker, I needed to produce and direct my own work.
 And as a PA, I had no time and no money to do that.
 So, I took an office job at a small production company and branded content agency.
 There, I worked my way from Office PA to Editor to Copywriter.
 I spent my free time doing stand-up and filming sketches, web series, music videos, and short films.
-In February of 2020, I decided it was finally the perfect time to quit my full time role and focus on my comedy and filmmaking career.
+In February of 2020, I decided it was finally the perfect time to quit my full-time role and focus on my comedy and filmmaking career.
 That’s right, February of 2020.
 I quit my job to focus on two decidedly in-person pursuits two weeks before the global pandemic.
 Great timing, Kendall.

 But, I landed on my feet.
 I was able to freelance as a Copywriter (turns out a background in comedy is good for something, take that Mom and Dad) and then took a full-time role as a Lead Copywriter in-house at Bark Co.
 In January of 2022, I took a Senior Copywriting position at Dentsu Creative.
 I was promoted to Associate Creative Director at Dentsu after winning two new business pitches for the company.
 Which brings us to the present.